College of Communication > Academics > Health Communication > Graduate Programs > Health Communication (MA/MBA)

 Submit an online application, official transcripts, essay questions, letters of recommendation, résumé or curriculum vitae, and a writing sample.

-of 2018 College of Communication master’s degree recipients were employed or continuing their education within six months of graduation
+of College of Communication master’s degree recipients were employed, continuing their education or pursuing other goals within six months of graduation.

 In this joint degree program, you’ll take classes with health communication leaders and business experts.
 Through participation between Health Communication and Management graduate student groups, you’ll build connections and collaborate with students from different career perspectives, all with a common goal: improving health care delivery.

 You’ll be connected to both DePaul business alumni and College of Communication master’s-level graduates who have leadership roles at organizations like Ann and Robert H. Lurie Children’s Hospital of Chicago, Advocate Health Care, Medline Industries and the American Medical Association.
 In addition, you'll have opportunities to network with 116,000 fellow DePaul University alumni who are currently living and working in the Chicago area.